huaweicloud/packer-plugin-huaweicloud/website/source/partials/huaweicloud/_RunConfig-not-required.html.md

 -   `availability_zone` (string) - The availability zone to launch the server in.
     If omitted, a random availability zone in the region will be used.

--   `floating_ip_network` (string) - The ID or name of an external network that can be used for creation of a new floating IP.

--   `instance_floating_ip_net` (string) - The ID of the network to which the instance is attached and which should be used to associate with the floating IP.
-This provides control over the floating ip association on multi-homed instances.
-The association otherwise depends on a first-returned-interface policy which could fail if the network to which it is connected is unreachable from the floating IP network.

 -   `floating_ip` (string) - A specific floating IP to assign to this instance.

 -   `reuse_ips` (bool) - Whether or not to attempt to reuse existing unassigned floating ips in